-Please note - the Southern Cross University holds a well preserved photograph of some of the veterans commemorated on this memorial.
-If you have a family relation to any of the listed men, please contact the Register so that you might be put in touch with the records officer.
+Note: Southern Cross University holds a well preserved photograph of some of the veterans commemorated on this memorial.
+If you have a family relation to any of the listed men, please contact the NSW War Memorials Register to be put in touch with the University's records officer.

 |Rank||Given Name||Family Name||Conflicts||Fate||Service No.||Service||Unit||Campaign||Link|